dmz44/Robotics_Assignment_1/README.md

 For your information, you can also get away from using Docker by following the instructions from the above URL to install robot packages locally on **Ubuntu 22.04** PC for milestones 1 to 3.
 However, Artificial Intelligence materials from Milestones 4 to 6 are not supported by the local installation.

-## Preparing ROS 2 environment for your PC as ‘Remote PC’ for Docker.
-(Note: if you choose to develop with your own PC, we will not troubleshoot or support your environment)
+## Preparing ROS 2 Environment for Your PC as ‘Remote PC’ with Docker.

+### (Note: if you choose to develop with your own PC, we will not troubleshoot or support your environment)

 1) **Install Ubuntu 24.04 LTS (64bit, Desktop)**.
 We recommend not using WSL2 or any other virtualization.